What opportunities are available to Clinical Psychologists?

 What can I expect from the Clinical Psychology program?

 The field of Clinical Psychology differs from many other areas of graduate study in that the predominant training model for clinical psychologists involves the "scientist-practitioner" approach.
 In line with this model, the Clinical Psychology program trains graduate students in:

 (a) conducting research in the scientific study of behavioral principles as they apply to psychological and physical health and pathology,

 (b) applying psychological theory and methods in the area of human services.

 This option has a 48-unit curriculum designed as the master's level component (two years) of graduate training.
 Clinical graduate students receive extensive training in the assessment, diagnosis, and treatment of psychological disorders as well as in quantitative research methods.
-Classroom instruction and seminars are supplemented by field work training, beginning with one unit during the first semester, followed by two units in the second, and from three to six units throughout the second year.
+Classroom instruction and seminars are supplemented by field work training beginning in the first semester of graduate study and continuing, pending student interest, into the second year as well.

 What are the admission qualifications for the Clinical Psychology degree?

 Admission to classified graduate status in this option requires an undergraduate major in psychology.
 Applicants who do not have a major in psychology are required to complete core undergraduate courses prior to acceptance to classified status; they should study the Graduate Handbook and consult with their graduate advisor about these requirements.
 A 3.0 grade point average is required, except on approval by the admission committee of the Clinical Psychology program.